PolyhedraZK/nbnet/README.md

     - the el client is geth
     - the cl client is lighthouse
 3. `nb ddev show`: show the information of the ENV
-4. `nb ddev stop`: stop all nodes of the ENV
+4. `nb ddev stop -N all`: stop all nodes of the ENV
 5. `nb ddev start`: restart all nodes of the ENV
 6. `nb ddev push-node`: add a new node to the ENV
 7. `nb ddev kick-node`: remove a node from the ENV